 The most puzzling emphasis of the EAT Lancet food recommendations is to focus on rice, wheat and corn (32% of calories), which are relatively nutrient-poor, as shown in the chart below.
 The PDCAAS of rice is 0.5 while the PDCAAS of wheat is 0.52, meaning that it will be quite hard to get adequate bioavailable protein from these sources of energy.

 These foods are typically cheap because they are heavily subsidised.
 This means that there is a lot of money to be made from using these foods throughout the food system as the foundation of pretty much you find in the aisles of your supermarket.

 The unfortunate reality is that nutrient-dense fresh food has no chance of competing on a price basis with these subsidies in place!

-In a world where people were serious about improving population health using a plant-based diet, these subsidies would instead be applied to nutrient-dense vegetables instead and the nutrient-poor products of mass agriculture penalised.
+In a world where people were serious about improving population health using a plant-based diet, these subsidies would instead be applied to nutrient-dense vegetables, and the nutrient-poor products of mass agriculture would be penalised.

 If your diet contains high amounts of rice, wheat and corn, then you may need to supplement the following nutrients:

 - Vitamin K

 It’s also worth noting that a diet high in grains will contain phytates, which will affect the bioavailability and absorption of essential minerals such as calcium, magnesium and iron, so you may need to check for deficiencies and supplement with these to make up for what your diet will be lacking.